SUBiango/yah/feature-requirements-document.md

     - Age
     - Occupation
     - Track of Interest
-    - Access Code
+    - Access Code (used)
-    - Status: `Not Registered` / `Registered`
+    - Status: `Registered`
-    - Download QR (only visible when registered)
+    - Download QR button
   - Ability to download participant’s QR code in case they lose it.
+  - No visibility into unused codes → minimizes security risks.

 ---